 Dana has spent her entire career working with animals, in vastly different settings ranging from driving a stagecoach pulled by mules in the tourism industry to protecting life and property at a Level 1 trauma center as a K-9 Patrol Officer.
 Along the way she also worked as a veterinary technician, a professional dog (and people) trainer, and as a 911 Operator/Dispatcher for the Colorado State Patrol.

-Through all of these jobs she honed the skills she uses now as a professional narcotics dog handler.
+Through all of these jobs she honed the skills she uses now as a professional narcotics dog handler and Operations Manager at Desert Drug Dog.
 Her hospital background and positive attitude are highly valued at the treatment centers where patients are often struggling with the challenges of new recovery.
 Her trauma center and emergency dispatch experiences give her the sensitivity and empathy that are so key when working in the field of addiction.

-In addition to handling and training detection dogs, Dana holds a certificate in graphic arts from a local college and works at a design and printing company.
-As such she is our go-to person for the design of our marketing materials.
+Dana holds a certificate in graphic arts from a local college and as such she is our go-to person for the design of our marketing materials.
 In her spare time, Dana is the Supreme Aunt of Choice with her four young nieces and nephews and loves spending time with her family.

 George Daniolos is owner and director of training at K-9 Defense, LLC.
 He is the Lead Trainer on contract for the Maricopa County Sheriff's Office K-9 Unit, helping them develop a science-based training program for their patrol and detection dogs.
 He is also Master Trainer at BNSF Railways Police Department K-9 Unit and at Dignity Health St. Joseph's Hospital.
 George has titled, trained, raised and developed champion dogs for personal protection, law enforcement, private security and the military.